stanley101music/CTF/Practice/Reversing.Kr/Multiplicative/README.md

      }
 }
 ```
-* There's only one class and two method
+* There's only one class and two methods
 * The main logic part is in L7, L8, L9
 ### L7
 ```java